crypto-banker/bridgeless/README.md

 * More flexibility in order-fulfillment checks.
 Perhaps something like the [Drippie](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-periphery/contracts/universal/drippie/Drippie.sol) contract for support of arbitrary checks.
 * Additional mocks.
 More advanced integrations, additional architectures, etc.
 * More tests.
 Support for additional chains, complex order aggregation & routing, etc.
+* Gas optimization.
+There's definitely some "low hanging fruit" for places to save gas, as well as less obvious and more difficult gas savings to be realized.

 ## Contributing To or Building On Bridgeless
 Bridgeless is an open source project built with love! :heart: